The Importance of HVAC Systems for Alternate Care Facilities

 - Reopening abandoned or closed hospitals

-- Medical shelters or mobile field hospitals
+- Mobile medical shelters or field hospitals

 Advantages of Medical Shelters for Alternate Care Sites